Sidi Bouna Amar

-Sidi Amar Sidi Bouna Amar (سيدي بونا عمار; born 31 December 1998), is a Mauritanian professional footballer who plays as an attacking midfielder for Botola club Wydad AC and the Mauritania national team.
+Sidi Amar Sidi Bouna Amar (سيدي بونا عمار; born 31 December 1998), is a Mauritanian professional footballer who plays as an attacking midfielder for Libyan Premier League club Al-Shomooa, and the Mauritania national team.

 Career

 Amar joined the youth academy of the Spanish club Numancia B on 19 September 2019.
 He began his senior career with ASAC Concorde in the Super D1 in 2020.
 On 7 October 2021, he transferred to ASC Tidjikja.
 The following season he moved to Nouadhibou, and helped them win the 2022–23 Super D1 as one of the top scorers in the team.

 International

 Amar was first called up to the Mauritania national team for the 2022 African Nations Championship.
 He was called up to the national team for the 2023 Africa Cup of Nations.